Yashashree1111/Movie-Recommender-System/README.md

 Generate API Key:
 After providing the necessary information, you'll be issued an API key.
 This key is unique to your account and is required to make requests to the TMDb API.

+### Running the App

+To start the Streamlit app, run the following command:
+$ streamlit run app.py

+This will launch a local server and open the app in your default web browser.